perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

 attribute contains the series of result objects returned by each individual `<hunk>` match.

-So, for example, we could access the âfromâ digits of the line range of the third hunk as: `$0{hunk}[2]{linerange}{from}`.
+So, for example, we could access the “from” digits of the line range of the third hunk as: `$0{hunk}[2]{linerange}{from}`.

 ------------------------------------------------------------------------